AlexxIT/go2rtc/README.md

 - streaming from [RTSP](#source-rtsp), [RTMP](#source-rtmp), [MJPEG](#source-ffmpeg), [HLS/HTTP](#source-ffmpeg), [USB Cameras](#source-ffmpeg-device) and [other sources](#module-streams)
 - streaming to [RTSP](#module-rtsp), [WebRTC](#module-webrtc), [MSE/MP4](#module-mp4) or [MJPEG](#module-mjpeg)
 - first project in the World with support streaming from [HomeKit Cameras](#source-homekit)
+- first project in the World with support H265 for WebRTC in browser (only Safari)
 - on the fly transcoding for unsupported codecs via [FFmpeg](#source-ffmpeg)
 - multi-source 2-way [codecs negotiation](#codecs-negotiation)
    - mixing tracks from different sources to single stream